David M. Harlan, MD: Current Diabetes Research

 Improving islet isolation of pancreatic islets in T1D to assess alpha cell function and gene expression

-As investigators studying pancreata procured from individuals with long-standing T1D, we have uncovered invaluable information about the pancreatic beta cells and the islet infiltrating T cells.
-We have also learned that the islet isolation process is quite unlike that from donors without T1D, and that alpha cells from donors with T1D are also quite different.
+As investigators studying pancreata procured from individuals with long-standing T1D, the Harlan lab has uncovered invaluable information about pancreatic beta cells and islet infiltrating T cells.
+We have also learned that the islet isolation process is quite unlike that from non-diabetic donors without T1D, and that alpha cells from donors with T1D are also quite different.

 Improving Diabetes Care Delivery Systems